entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles et al. (2015), Character 54; Choo et al. (2017), Character 278; King et al. (2017), Character 214; Castiello (2018), Character 213; Zhu Y. et al. (2021), Character 52; Zhu Y. et al. (2022), Character 218.

-> This character is contingent on the presence of a consolidated dermal cheek.
+> Giles et al. (2015)：“This character is contingent on the presence of a consolidated dermal cheek.
 This character reflects whether the canal-bearing dermal cheek (preorpercular or suborbital equivalent) is composed of one or multiple bones.
-State \'0\' is apparent in actinopterygians, *Guiyu*, *Psarolepis* (preopercular), *Entelognathus* and other placoderms.
-(Giles et al., 2015)
+State \'0\' is apparent in actinopterygians, *Guiyu*, *Psarolepis* (preopercular), *Entelognathus* and other placoderms.”

 219. Subsquamosals in taxa with divided cheek: (0) absent; (1) present.